hannariss/BERN02_project/README.md

 ## Dataset

-The analysis uses a dataset, which is based on a survey on stress and well-being factors among college students (ages 18–21) Available [here] (https://www.kaggle.com/datasets/mdsultanulislamovi/student-stress-monitoring-datasets).
+The analysis uses a dataset, which is based on a survey on stress and well-being factors among college students (ages 18–21) Available [here](https://www.kaggle.com/datasets/mdsultanulislamovi/student-stress-monitoring-datasets).
 This dataset contains various psychological and physiological indicators.
 The target variable is stress type (Eustress, No stress, Distress), which is mapped to ordered categories for modeling purposes.

 ## Dependencies